Rudolfzkh/khzhang/content/authors/admin/_index.md

 ---
 Kaihao Zhang, Assistant Professor in Smart Manufacturing, Systems Hub, HKUST (GZ).

-From 2019-2021, he worked in the Mechanosynthesis Lab at MIT.
+From 2019-2021, he worked as a postdoc associate in the Mechanosynthesis Lab at MIT.